euowii/Random-Recipe-Generator/README.md

 # Features I plan on adding
 In the future I plan on adding the ability to create accounts, allowing the user to share recipes or rate the recipe generated so others can see the ratings as well
 # How can you try it out?
-After cloning the repository you're going to want to install a dependency and run: npm install express to be able to properly run the web app.
+After cloning the repository you're going to want to install a dependency and run: "npm install express" to be able to properly run the web app.